VipinKumar-70/VipinKumar-70/README.md

 #### About Me

-I'm a passionate frontend developer from India, recently graduated with a Bachelor's in Computer Application and currently pursuing my Master's in Computer Application.
-I have a strong foundation in web development with proficiency in **HTML, CSS, JavaScript, Bootstrap**, and **jQuery**.
-Recently, I've been diving deeper into **React.js** to enhance my skills further.
+##### Web Developer | BCA in AI & ML | MCA Candidate
+I am a web developer with expertise in HTML, CSS, JavaScript, and React.
+I hold a BCA with a specialization in AI and ML and am currently pursuing an MCA.
+With experience in creating responsive websites and ecommerce platforms, I am skilled in using frameworks like Bootstrap and Tailwind CSS.
+I am eager to apply my web development skills in a dynamic and challenging role.

 #### My Projects